 Survival rates are often used by doctors as a standard way of discussing a person’s prognosis (outlook).
 Some parents may want to know the survival statistics for children in similar situations, while others may not find the numbers helpful, or may even not want to know them.
-If you would rather not read about the survival rates, skip to the next section, “How is childhood leukemia treated?”
+If you would rather not read about the survival rates, skip to the section “How is childhood leukemia treated?”

 The 5-year survival rate for children with ALL has greatly increased over time and is now more than 85% overall.

 Accurate survival rates for less common forms of childhood leukemia are harder to find.

 Chronic leukemias: For chronic leukemias, which are rare in children, 5-year survival rates are less helpful, because some children may live for a long time with the leukemia without actually being cured.
 In the past, 5-year survival rates for chronic myelogenous leukemia (CML) were reported to be in the range of 60% to 80%.
 With newer, more effective medicines developed for CML in recent years, survival rates are likely to be higher now, although these new drugs have not been in use long enough to be sure.

-Last Medical Review: 06/11/2012
+Last Medical Review: 04/17/2015

-Last Revised: 01/18/2013
+Last Revised: 02/03/2016